gentlee/gentlee.github.io/articles/2025-02-24-oop/en.md

   getArea
 )

-// Example from Inheritance section is also polymorphism.
+// Example from Inheritance section is also polymorphism using interface.
-// Here we handle any type with friendIds: string[]. const hasFriend = (target: { friendIds: string[] }, friendId: string) => { … }
+// Here we handle any type which has friendIds: string[]. const hasFriend = (target: { friendIds: string[] }, friendId: string) => { … }
 ```